AnyLog-co/documentation/queries.md

 ### Example 5 - Function

-The following example replaces, for each returned row, the min_val with the result returned from the following function: ([min_val] + [max_val]) / 2)
+The following example replaces, for each returned row, the min_val with the result returned from the following function:
+([min_val] + [max_val]) / 2)
-Note: keys contained in square parenthesis are replaced with the columns values of the row processed.
+**Note**: keys contained in square parenthesis are replaced with the columns values of the row processed.
 ```anylog
 run client () sql power_plant timezone = local SELECT increments(timestamp), max(timestamp) as timestamp , min(a_current)::function(([min_val] + [max_val]) / 2) as min_val , avg(a_current) as avg_val , max(a_current) as max_val from bf where timestamp >= '2024-07-19T18:57:46.909Z' and timestamp <= '2024-07-20T00:57:46.909Z' and (id=1 ) limit 861;
 ```